iip-ecosphere/platform/platform/reusableIntelligentServices/kiServices.rapidminer.rtsa/README.md

     mappings:
       <String>: <String>

 The `path` indicates the desired REST path/endpoint attached to the base path services.
 The mappings relate a field name in the input data to a function specification.
-As function specification, we currently offer PASS, SKIP, RANDOM_BOOLEAN and RANDOM_PROBABILITY.
+As function specification, we currently offer
+- PASS: just pass the value on
+- SKIP: do not emit the value to output, filter
+- RANDOM_BOOLEAN: the value of the field shall be a random boolean
+- RANDOM_PROBABILITY: the value of the field shall be a random double in [0;1].
+- RANDOM_SELECT(args): the value shall be a random selection from args, whereby args are separated by commas.
+Strings may be given in usual quotes.
 Fields not given in the data but specified in `spec.yml` will be added to the output.

 Manual building may require `mvn package -DskipTests -Djacoco.skip=true`